abdullahkady/guc-thesis-helper/README.md

 **Hover** on each button for a detailed description of the action to follow!

-**Important:** Make sure you're on the `External/Thesis/ChooseThesis.aspx` [URL](http://student.guc.edu.eg/External/Thesis/ChooseThesis.aspx), loading the page while having the window location (the address bar) pointing to other location (_which is the normal behavior if you click on `Choose Thesis` from the admin system_).
+**Important:** Make sure you're on the `External/Thesis/ChooseThesis.aspx` URL [(here)](http://student.guc.edu.eg/External/Thesis/ChooseThesis.aspx).
+Loading the page while having the window location (the address bar) pointing to other location (_which is the normal behavior if you click on `Choose Thesis` from the admin system_) will not work.

 This is done **purposefully**, to minimize the extension's permissions, that way, the extension has no access to the rest of the admin system.